The Jackass Narcissist.

 Victimized narcissists are masters at projection, among other behaviors.

-The narcissist can say any hurtful thing to you, but if you dare to say something back, you are labeled as abusive.
+The narcissist can say any hurtful thing to you.
+But if you dare to say something back, you are labeled as abusive.

 They can call you any name, but if you challenge them, you are mean.